fusionportable/fusionportable_dataset_tools/README.md

 ## Citation
 If you find this paper or the toolbox useful in your project, please consider citing one of our papers.
 ```
-@misc{wei2024fusionportablev2,
-  title={FusionPortableV2: A Unified Multi-Sensor Dataset for Generalized SLAM Across Diverse Platforms and Scalable Environments},
+@article{wei2024fusionportablev2,
+  title={Fusionportablev2: A unified multi-sensor dataset for generalized slam across diverse platforms and scalable environments},
-  author={Hexiang Wei and Jianhao Jiao and Xiangcheng Hu and Jingwen Yu and Xupeng Xie and Jin Wu and Yilong Zhu and Yuxuan Liu and Lujia Wang and Ming Liu},
+  author={Wei, Hexiang and Jiao, Jianhao and Hu, Xiangcheng and Yu, Jingwen and Xie, Xupeng and Wu, Jin and Zhu, Yilong and Liu, Yuxuan and Wang, Lujia and Liu, Ming},
+  journal={The International Journal of Robotics Research},
+  pages={02783649241303525},
   year={2024},
-  eprint={2404.08563},
-  archivePrefix={arXiv},
-  primaryClass={cs.RO}
+  publisher={SAGE Publications Sage UK: London, England}
 }
 ```